 This Nut-Free, Gluten-Free, Dairy-Free Protein Muffin recipe from The Allergy Free Life is my kind of goodness.
 There is something so soothing to me about starting the day off with muffins, and these babies will give you the comfort you need as you’re heading off to conquer the day.
 Depending on the type of protein powder you use, these should have little to no added sugar, but you won’t miss it because the banana, cinnamon and vanilla give them plenty of flavor.
 Plus, they’re packed with protein.
 Grab three of them to take with you for your breakfast, and you’ve had 15 grams of protein right off the bat.
 The recipe also includes several suggestions for add-ins.
 I’ve done them with chocolate chips, blueberries and just by themselves, and they were all delicious.

 Note: These muffins are very easy to mix up and cook on the weekend.
-Just double the recipe, and you’re set for the entire week.
+Just double the recipe, and you’re set for the entire week with your on-the-go breakfast.
 Store them in the refrigerator and then heat in the microwave for :30 before taking with you as you head out the door.

 Granola is a great way to start the day, but if you’re not careful, you could be eating a lot of refined sugar and/or high-fructose corn syrup.
 What are those things doing in there??!!
-Granola should be made with nutritious ingredients that fuel your day, not bog you down.
-That’s why I love this Nut-Free Paleo Granola from The Real Food Dieticians.
-It’s very allergy-friendly and the clusters can easily be eaten by hand on your way to work or while dropping off the kids at school.
+We want nutritious ingredients that fuel your day, not bog you down.
+That’s why I love this Nut-Free Paleo Granola from The Real Food Dieticians as a healthy, on-the-go breakfast idea.
+It’s very allergy-friendly, and you can eat the clusters by hand on your way to work or while dropping off the kids at school.
 Simply cook up a batch on the weekend (25 minutes from start to finish) and then go ahead and divide it up into containers to take with you in the morning.
 It doesn’t get much simpler than that.

 Note: When you’re choosing your sunflower seed or other nut or seed butter, be sure that it doesn’t include added sugar.
 It doesn’t belong in there and tastes great without it.
 Also be careful if you decide to add dried fruit.
 It can be full of added sugar.

-These very portable Mini Crustless Quiche Cups With Sausage and Cheese from Two Healthy Kitchens pack a protein punch that will get anybody’s day started right.
-This recipe can also be made ahead of time, then refrigerate or freeze them.
+These very portable Mini Crustless Quiche Cups With Sausage and Cheese from Two Healthy Kitchens pack a protein punch that will get anybody’s day off to a good start.
+Simply make ahead of time, then refrigerate or freeze them.
 It’s turkey sausage, egg and cheese all condensed into a muffin sized mini quiche so you can quickly grab and reheat them as you’re heading out the door.

 Note: I substituted vegan cheese for real cheese for my son who can’t have dairy.
 I also used muffin cups to line the muffin tin instead of using spray.

-Hopefully, these ideas will get you started so that breakfast isn’t a meal that you skip simply because you don’t have time for it.
+There’s no reason for breakfast to be a meal that you skip simply because you don’t have time for it.
 I realize that not everyone needs a morning meal, but if you do, don’t risk putting yourself in the position of being at the beck and call of the vending machine.
 You can do so much better than that, and these healthy breakfast options show you how.

 If you try any of these or have more ideas to share, please let us all know in the comments section below.